LarsChrWiik/Notes/books/the_lean_startup/README.md

 The brand risk of an MVP can be avoided by branding the MVP as a seperate entity within the organization.

-### Innivation accouting
+### Innovation Accouting
 Innovation accounting is a technique to extract the right lessions from changes in an uncertain environment.

 The innovation accounting technique:
-1. Use an MVP to establish abaseline for where the company is at.
+1. Use an MVP to establish a baseline for where the company is at.
 2. Move from baseline to ideal by learning effectivly.
 3. Pivot or perservere.